mcastling/mcastling.github.io/NUItutorials/animation.md

 ### Animatable Properties

 Properties can be 'animatable'.
 Examples af animatable `View` properties are:
-Position
-Orientation
-Scale
-Color etc.
+Position, Orientation, Scale, Color etc.

-The application developer can query the animatable state of a property via `IsPropertyAnimatable`.
+The animatable state of a property can be queried via `IsPropertyAnimatable`, but not changed.

 The animatable state can be set in the derived classes of custom view controls.